Trinak91/aws-cybersecurity-home-lab/README.md

 Because this file contains password hashes and authentication-related information, limiting access helps reduce the risk of unauthorized access to credential data.

 This follows the principle of least privilege and reduces the risk associated with direct remote root access.
+### /etc/ssh

+The permissions of the SSH configuration directory were reviewed using `ls -ld`.

+    drwxr-xr-x 4 root root /etc/ssh

+The directory is owned by `root` and is writable only by the root user.
+Other users have read and execute permissions but cannot modify, create, or delete files within the directory.

+### Security Assessment

+The `/etc/ssh` directory permissions are appropriately configured.
+Restricting write access to root helps prevent unauthorized modification of SSH configuration files and host keys.